 Payroll Tax Rate: Everything You Need to Know

-The payroll tax rate is the dollar amount withheld by an employer when computing an employee's paycheck.
-4 min read
+The payroll tax rate is the dollar amount withheld by an employer when computing an employee's paycheck.5 min read

 In simple terms, a payroll tax is for the benefit of a company's employees.
 It is based on their hourly wages or salary.
-Payroll taxes are paid by everyone using a flat payroll tax rate.
+Medicare and Social Security taxes are paid by everyone using a flat payroll tax rate.
 Income tax is based on an individual's earnings and can fluctuate from year to year.

-What Is the Difference Between Payroll Tax versus Income Tax?
+What Is the Difference Between Payroll Tax and Income Tax?

-The words "payroll tax" are often used when referring to all employment taxes.
-This can be misleading as there are a few other types of employment taxes.
-Medicare taxes and Social Security are often referred to as "payroll tax."
+The words "payroll tax" are often used when referring to all employment taxes, but this can be misleading as there are a few other types of employment taxes that don't count as payroll taxes, such as state and federal income taxes.
+Medicare and Social Security taxes, also called FICA taxes, are the two components of actual payroll taxes.

-There are two other payroll taxes paid by the employer that must be accounted for.
-These are for state unemployment tax (SUTA) and Federal Unemployment Tax (FUTA).
-The tax is based on the wages of each employee along with other factors.
+Two other taxes must be paid by employers each pay period.
+These are for State Unemployment Tax (SUTA) and Federal Unemployment Tax (FUTA).
+These taxes are based on the wages of each employee along with other factors.

 How Is Payroll Tax Calculated?

 The payroll tax is calculated using the current tax rate.
-For example, last year's Social Security tax rate was 6.2 percent for employees.
-The Medicare tax rate was 1.45 percent.
-Employers had to match this and contribute 6.2 percent and 1.45 percent.
-The percentage rate applies to an employee's first $127,000 earned in a year.
+For example, the Social Security tax rate for 2018 is 6.2 percent for employees; the Medicare tax rate is 1.45 percent.
+Employers must match this and contribute 6.2 percent and 1.45 percent, respectively.
+The percentage rate applies to an employee's first $128,400 earned in a year.

-The Medicare tax is 2.9 percent, with the employer paying 1.45 percent and the employer paying 1.45 percent.
+The total Medicare tax is 2.9 percent, with the employer paying 1.45 percent and the employee paying 1.45 percent.
 Medicare does not have a cap on wages that are subject to taxes.

 Married employees earning more than $250,000 annually and filing jointly will pay an additional 0.9 in Medicare tax.
 If married and filing separately, the tax is based on earnings over $125,000.
 For everyone else, the tax is based on wages of more than $200,000.

-Once an individual reaches $118,500 in annual wages, there will no longer be Social Security deductions for the employer or the employee.
-The wage figure is decided on a year-to-year basis.
-Contributions to Medicare continue no matter what the amount of the wages may be.
+Once an individual reaches $128,400 in annual wages, Social Security deductions will not apply to any wages above this amount for the employer or the employee.
+The wage cap is decided on a year-to-year basis.
+Medicare contributions apply no matter what the amount of the wages may be.

 For those who are self-employed, federal payroll taxes must also be paid.
 These are paid in the way of a self-employment tax versus the FICA tax paid by employees.

 Self-employed individuals who also draw a paycheck from an employer will see that the withheld payroll taxes are counted towards the wage limit for Social Security.
-An example would be an individual who earns $50,000 and fills out a W-2 form and earns $100,000 as a self-employed individual.
-In this case, the individual will only pay the Social Security tax on the first $77,000.
-When the two are combined, the figure equals the $127,000.
+An example would be an individual who earns $50,000 as a W-2 employee and earns $100,000 as a self-employed individual.
+In this case, the individual will pay the Social Security tax only on the first $78,400 of their self-employment income.
+When the two are combined, the figure equals the $128,400.

 What Are the FICA Rates Set by Law?

-The Federal Insurance Contributions Act (FICA) is responsible for the collection of Medicare payroll taxes and Social Security.
-In order for the rates to change requires new tax legislation.
+The Federal Insurance Contributions Act (FICA) is responsible for the collection of Medicare and Social Security payroll taxes.
+New legislation is required for the rates to change.

 Self-employed individuals are required to pay both the employee and employer portions of Medicare and Social Security FICA taxes.